ppaltsokas/virtual-me-chatbot-v2/README.md

 ## 📝 What Was Built

-This application was created to serve as a modern, interactive way to showcase my professional profile.
+This application serves as a modern, interactive way to showcase your professional profile.
 Instead of a static resume, visitors can:

-- **Browse** my experience and projects
+- **Browse** your experience and projects
-- **Chat** with an AI version of me
+- **Chat** with an AI version of you
-- **Ask questions** about my work and get detailed, accurate answers
+- **Ask questions** about your work and get detailed, accurate answers
 - **View** project documentation and images
-- **Download** my CV directly
+- **Download** your CV directly

-The chatbot is trained on my actual project files, assignments, and personal information, so it can provide authentic, detailed responses about my work and experience.
+The chatbot is trained on your actual project files, assignments, and personal information, so it can provide authentic, detailed responses about your work and experience.

 ## 🔒 Security & Privacy